primus/primus/README.md

 ### Community plugins.

 These are plugins created by our amazing community.
 Do you have a module that you want to have listed here?
-Make sure it has test suite and runs on Travis CI.
+Make sure it has test suite and runs on [Travis CI].
 After that open a pull request where you added your module to this README and see it be merged automatically.